Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ## Validator Testing

-The game makes use of three seperate files, run.py, slides.py and words.py.
+The game makes use of three separate files, run.py, slides.py and words.py.
 The run.py and words.py files both pass without any errors or warnings.

 run: